larvit/larvitconf/README.md

 			}
 		}
 	},
-	config_folder: '/srv/application/config/'
+	configFolder: '/srv/application/config/'
 }
 ```

-"config_folder" is optional and if not specified the lib will look in the folder where the process is run and in it's subfolder "config/"
+"configFolder" is optional and if not specified the lib will look in the folder where the process is run and in it's subfolder "config/"

+# Changelog
+## 0.1.0
+- required_files => requiredFiles
+- config_folder => configFolder
+- Upped lib versions